Career Enhancement Fellowship

 Applicants must meet the following criteria:

-- • teaching in one of the designated fields (see fields here); and
+- • teaching in one of the designated fields (see fields here), although interdisciplinary work will also be considered;

-- • able to accept the Fellowship in the upcoming academic year.
+- • able to accept the Career Enhancement Fellowship in the upcoming academic year.
+Please note that the Fellowship must be continuous; and

-While all faculty members who meet these criteria may apply, strong preference is given to those who have been Mellon Mays Undergraduate Fellows.
+While all faculty members who meet these criteria may apply, those who have been Mellon Mays Undergraduate Fellows are strongly encouraged to do so.